rohit25s/zcc2022summerintern/README.md

 # start server
 php artisan serve
 ```
+# How to Use

-# open in browser
+## open in browser
 http://127.0.0.1:8080/home

-if not a returning user, register and then login otherwise login using credentials used to register.
+if not a returning user, register and then login otherwise login using credentials used to register. <br/>

+Click on **List Tickets** button to list tickets
+Each ticket when clicked upon takes to a details page for that ticket.

-# to fix node issues
+# to fix node issues(if any)
 ```
 npm i vue-loader
 ```